Moh-Dehghan/Nemoria/README.md

   - Prioritize **readability** and **hackability** over heavy optimizations.
   - Provide a safe playground for learning about async networking and protocol design.
   - Allow easy extension for advanced features like persistence, clustering, and pub/sub.

-- 🛠 **Intended Use**:
-  - Great for **fast prototyping** when you need a lightweight datastore.
-  - Suitable for **experiments** in distributed systems and protocol design.
-  - Serves as a **teaching tool** for learning asyncio, client-server patterns, and hierarchical data structures.

 ---